 Some homes smell of coriander, some have the smell of sewage, incense sticks, cakes and some have the smell of the alien inside their refrigerators.
-Every home you visit have a smell.
+Every home you visit has a smell.
 You can easily figure out the simple mixes.
-But, yeah there are places that you can’t figure out this.
+But, yeah there are places that you can’t figure this out.

 Did any of you try figuring out the smell inhabiting your place reading the previous passage?
 Don’t do it if you have been in this said place for a long time.
 It would be hard to figure out.
 Because, your noses would feel natural about the smell and does not take the extra effort.
 Lazy sensory organs!

 I live in a sheeted house on the second floor of a cluster of houses.
 It very easily becomes a baking furnace in summers(minus the smell of cakes that fill the walls of a baking furnace).
 I would get roasted every afternoon.
 Sometimes I feel that my weight does not increase because of my home’s average temperature, after I read articles that stated, F1 drivers lose 3 kilos of their body weight after they complete a race, due to the temperature in their cock-pits(I am no good in science)

 But, why am I ranting this now.
 Because, it’s raining and I am predicting my future, especially the Thursday of next week.
 And I will be moving out of this place that had been my home for 20 odd years.
 I am joining a firm in Noida, which is close to our national capital, New Delhi.